 We’re working to give more family caregivers access to this program.
 Learn more about this change and how it may affect you.

-First, we’ll expand the program to include family caregivers of eligible Veterans who were seriously injured in the line of duty on or before May 7, 1975.
-Then 2 years after this first expansion, we’ll further expand the program to include family caregivers of eligible Veterans who were seriously injured in the line of duty between May 7, 1975, and September 10, 2001.
+- On October 1, 2020, we expanded the program to include family caregivers of eligible Veterans who were seriously injured in the line of duty on or before May 7, 1975.

 Am I eligible for the Program of Comprehensive Assistance for Family Caregivers?